-Do you work with teens?
-Making sense of ‘extreme behavior’ in young people
+Making sense of ‘extreme behavior’ in Teens, Tweens, and Young Adults

 I recently had a therapist who’s worried about her teen client.
 This client spends most waking hours under her covers.
 She dropped out of the school play, two sports, and stopped going out with friends.